lulzForMoney/Cinema-Room-REST-Service/README.md

-# Sinema Room REST Service
+# Cinema Room REST Service

 A simple implementation of Virtual Cinema Theater.
 It is based on Spring Boot and built with Intellij IDEA.